TrevorBushnell/TrevorBushnell/README.md

 #### Other Projects
 I occasionally develop on projects for the speedrunning community, including simple bingo generators and trackers for speedruns.

+#### LinkedIn

+My [LinkedIn](https://www.linkedin.com/in/trevor-bushnell-737546229/) profile is a work in progress, but feel free to check me out over there.